Materials

 Production of our gong drivers: Why unevenness is completely normal!

 Did you know that each of our gong mallets is 100% handmade?
-All our gong mallets and gong drivers are designed and finally assembled in our workshop in Bruchhausen-Vilsen.
+All our gong mallets and friction mallets are designed and finally assembled in our workshop in Bruchhausen-Vilsen.
 Together with his son David, Olli is constantly testing new materials and raw materials, inspired by the needs of the community.
 The recipes, which are developed here with great passion, are largely implemented by Olli and David themselves.
 Individual production steps are also carried out by small family businesses in Germany.

 1. natural caoutchouc in its raw form: The soft and elastic raw material is delivered to our partner company in large blocks.